koii-network/docs/concepts/ways-to-get-koii/run-a-node.md

 sidebar_label: Run a node
 ---

-Koii has a network of over 50,000 nodes, each of them earning passive income.
+You can join the Koii ecosystem by running a Koii node and earn passive income.
 To earn $KOII by running a node visit [**run a node**](/run-a-node/introduction/types-of-nodes)